Renting a house

 - Three-bedroom terraced house € 1.000 – € 1.500

 - Detached house > € 1.400

 Useful website for searching houses:

 Rental houses offered by social housing associations are houses meant for people with a low or medium income.
 You have to register with the association upon arrival in the Netherlands to become entitled to a house.
 Be aware that there can be a waiting list, but some associations work with lottery systems where the computer randomly picks one of the people that subscribed to the house.
-Rental costs are relatively low (€ 300 to € 700 per month, unfurnished).
+Rental costs for social housing are relatively low (€ 400 to € 700 per month, unfurnished).